Colin Still

-Colin Arthur Still ARAIA (13 March 1943 – 7 August 2017), was an Australian architect from Watsons Bay, Sydney.
-As part of his involvement with the ARAIA he was Vice President and Chair of the Environment committee.
-He was also an active artist, and finalist in several Wynne Prize landscape competitions.
+Colin Arthur Still ARAIA (13 March 1943 – 7 August 2017), was an Australian architect from Watsons Bay, in Sydney.
+As part of his involvement with the Australian Institute of Architects he served as a Vice President and Chair of the Environment Committee.
+As a landscape artist he was a finalist in several Wynne Prize exhibitions at the Art Gallery of New South Wales.